 Turning Off Inflammation

 It makes sense to discuss lifestyle interventions to minimize proinflammatory events and reduce the risk of an inflammatory issue, but ensuring inflammation can be turned off when needed is essential as well.
-Exercise, anti-inflammatory diets, sleep hygiene, and immune-supportive supplements are all effective measures, but are they reducing inflammation at the origin, or squashing the fire at the end?
+Exercise, anti-inflammatory diets, sleep hygiene and immune-supportive supplements are all effective measures, but are they reducing inflammation at the origin or putting out the fire at the end?

 T Cells and Inflammation

 Resolving inflammation depends a great deal on the smartest immune cells in the body: T cells.
 T cells are the “brain” of the immune system and the core of what makes it adaptive.
 A balanced and robust T-cell system means inflammation is resolved quickly and efficiently, preventing a proinflammatory disease state.
-T cells can be broken down into three subgroups: CD3 regulatory T cells, CD4 helper T cells and CD8 suppressor T cells.
-Testing levels of T cells in patients is straightforward and relatively easy to do.2 All major laboratories offer T-cell subset testing via flow cytometry, which will give accurate quantitative analysis of these cells.
+T cells can be broken down into three subgroups: T regulatory cells, CD4 helper T cells, and CD8 killer and suppressor T cells.
+Testing levels of T cells in patients is straightforward and relatively easy to do.2 All major laboratories offer T-cell subset testing via flow cytometry, which provides an accurate quantitative analysis of these cells.

 The Bottom Line

-If a patient has a robust CD3 regulatory T cell count, then they have plenty of balancing T cells that send out signals ensuring immunological homeostasis, turning off inflammation as soon as the body has no further use for it.
+If a patient has a robust T regulatory cell count, then they have plenty of balancing T cells that send out signals ensuring immunological homeostasis, turning off inflammation as soon as the body has no further use for it.
 If not, they are susceptible to chronic proinflammatory immune states and the chronic diseases that follow.
-Supporting a patient with low CD3 regulatory T cell counts is thankfully straightforward: vitamin D3, probiotics, dietary fiber, curcumin, anti-inflammatory diets, and good sleep hygiene all support these essential T cells.3 Give the CD3 regulatory T cells support, and they reward the rest of the body by turning off inflammatory fires swiftly and effectively.
+Supporting a patient with low T regulatory cell counts is thankfully straightforward: vitamin D3, probiotics, dietary fiber, curcumin, anti-inflammatory diets, and good sleep hygiene all support these essential T cells.3 Give the T regulatory cells support, and they reward the rest of the body by turning off inflammatory fires swiftly and effectively.